cbright1927-coder/brighthq/BRIEFING.md

 ---

+## IMPORTANT — Outreach Issues Found

+### SMS too long — MUST FIX BEFORE NEXT OUTREACH
+- Current opening message is ~190 characters — splits into 4 SMS segments
+- Twilio charges per segment — costs 4x more and looks spammy
+- Most businesses ignored messages because of this
+- Fix: shorten opening message to under 160 characters
+- New message to use (under 160 chars):
+  "Hi!
+Do you ever miss calls at [name]?
+I help local salons auto-text customers back so you don't lose them.
+Free trial — worth a chat?"

+### Landline filtering — add before next outreach
+- +441633 numbers are Newport landlines — cannot receive SMS
+- Shows as Undelivered in Twilio
+- Fix: only message numbers starting with +447 (mobiles)
+- Add to startOutreach function: if (!lead.phone.startsWith('+447')) skip

+### First outreach results
+- ~90 businesses contacted on 13 April 2026
+- Mix of hair salons, beauty salons, plumbers in Newport/Cwmbran area
+- Most messages delivered but zero replies so far
+- Likely due to long message being flagged as spam
+- Wait 24-48 hours for any late replies before sending more

+---

-## Pending / Next Steps
+## Pending / Next Steps — DO THESE NEXT SESSION

+1. **FIX OPENING MESSAGE** — shorten to under 160 chars in brightsales index.js
+2. **ADD MOBILE FILTER** — skip non +447 numbers in startOutreach
-- Buy at least one real Twilio number for inventory before first real outreach
+3. **Buy a real Twilio number** for inventory before assigning to first real client
-- Monday 9am — first outreach to 10 leads
+4. **Check for replies** — any responses from first outreach batch
-- Monday 2:30pm — first trading bot alerts — check Telegram
+5. **Trading bot results** — check Telegram for Monday 2:30pm alerts
-- After first clients — increase outreach limit gradually
-- Add business type categories to leads view in HQ
+6. Add business type categories to leads view in HQ
-- Future ideas: Google review bot, appointment reminders, landing page for BrightReply, referral scheme
+7. Future: Google review bot, landing page, referral scheme

 ---